-DOUG HASTINGS is a nationally recognized health care transaction lawyer and advisor on health system change.
-For more than 30 years, Mr. Hastings and his colleagues at Epstein Becker Green have designed, implemented, and successfully closed scores of complex health care transactions on behalf of hospitals, health systems, academic medical centers, post-acute providers, large medical groups, and health plans.
-Described in Chambers USA as a "transactional genius," he advises clients on the strategic considerations, corporate architecture, and regulatory compliance components of proposed transactions, including the payment and delivery reform, governance, antitrust, exempt tax, and fraud and abuse implications.
+DOUG HASTINGS is Chair Emeritus of Epstein Becker Green.
+For more than 35 years, prior to his retirement from active practice in 2018, Mr. Hastings and his colleagues at the Firm designed, implemented, and successfully closed scores of complex health care transactions on behalf of hospitals, health systems, academic medical centers, post-acute providers, large medical groups, and health plans.
+Described in Chambers USA as a "visionary" and "dean of the healthcare arena," he advised a wide array of health care companies on the strategic considerations, corporate architecture, governance, and regulatory compliance components of proposed transactions.

-Since 2001, he has been closely involved at the national level with efforts to improve the quality and cost efficiency of the U.S. health care system, and is known for his role in the launch of accountable care organizations in both the public and private sectors.
+Since 2001, he has been closely involved at the national level with efforts to improve the quality and cost efficiency of the U.S. health care system, and is known for his role in the launch of accountable care organizations and population health initiatives in both the public and private sectors.

-Currently, Mr. Hastings serves as a member of the Board of Directors of Guthrie Health and the Quality and Community Benefit Committee of Riverside Health System.
-In addition, he serves on the advisory boards of Accountable Care News and BNA's Health Law Reporter.
-In 2013, he was elected to membership in the Healthcare Executives Study Society, a group primarily comprised of large health system CEOs that seeks to advance the state and art of executive leadership and influence the development of health care public policy.
+In 2014, Mr. Hastings was invited to join the Healthcare Executives Study Society, a group primarily comprised of large health system CEOs that seeks to advance the state and art of executive leadership and influence the development of health care public policy.

-Mr. Hastings is listed in Chambers USA, in Band 1, for health care transactions nationally.
-In 2013, Chambers noted that he is "'nationally known for his healthcare and legal expertise ?... a visionary, extremely informed as to future implications of the health reform.'"
-Mr. Hastings was elected to the 2013 BTI Client Service All-Star Team for his "extraordinary client service" and "willingness to go above and beyond expectations."
+For many years, Mr. Hastings was cited among the "Leaders in Their Field" in Chambers USA: America’s Leading Lawyers for Business, for health care transactions nationwide, and is now ranked as a Senior Statesman (2015-2019).
+His peers have selected him for inclusion in The Best Lawyers in America© (1995 to 2021) in the field of Health Care Law, and he has been cited in Who's Who Legal: Healthcare (2020).
+In 2013, he was elected to the BTI Client Service All-Star Team for his "extraordinary client service" and "willingness to go above and beyond expectations."
 In 2011, Mr. Hastings was named to The National Law Journal's list of "Most Influential Lawyers."
-In 2010, he was presented with the David J. Greenburg Service Award from the American Health Lawyers Association; he received the BNA Insights Award for his article "The Timeline for Accountable Care"; and he was named by Nightingale's Healthcare News as one of the 10 significant health care industry decision-makers.
-Mr. Hastings has also been selected for inclusion in The Best Lawyers in America (2007 to 2014), The Legal 500 United States (2011 to 2013), and Washington, DC Super Lawyers (2007 to 2014).
+In 2010, he was presented with the David J. Greenburg Service Award from the American Health Lawyers Association; received the BNA Insights Award for his article "The Timeline for Accountable Care"; and was named by Nightingale's Healthcare News as one of 10 significant health care industry decision-makers.

 - University of Virginia (J.D.)